-- ✓ Supported the Company in achieving second-highest net revenues despite considerable market headwinds - Focus on expense discipline contributed to 21.7% pre-tax margins - Management of capital and liquidity planning, including \$6 billion of growth in average assets, \$192 million of share repurchases, completion of the acquisition of Axcit Capital Partners, and a 20% increase of the common stock dividend - Management and oversight of finance and enterprise risk management
+- Supported the Company in achieving its third-highest net revenues despite considerable market headwinds, including record net interest income and asset management revenues. - ✓ Focus on expense discipline contributed to 18% pre-tax margins. - Management of capital and liquidity planning, including the renewal and expansion of the Company's credit facility, repurchases of 7.2 million common share, and a 17% increase of the common stock dividend. - Management and oversight of finance and enterprise risk management.